 Anyway, download the copy the Samsung Tool apk file to your device and install it.
 Then open the app and tap Backup EFS option and you’ll be good to go.

-Samsung Tool is very specific application so options aren’t that numerous.
+Samsung Tool is a very specific application so options aren’t that numerous.
 It’s easy to use and straightforward.
 Simply click Backup EFS to back it up, followed by a destination selection (internal or external SDcard if you have one).
 Backup is completed within seconds.
 The application also features a 4-way reboot menu, which is always welcome.

 That is it, keep it, safe folks!